Charles-J97/ZhihaoJiang.github.io/_pages/industryProject.md

   * Used the Redis-based stock deduction method when generating orders.
 Adopted the distributed locks with Redis to slove the overselling problem.
   * Employed the transactional message model in RocketMQ to update the database asynchronously in order to achieve the distributed BASE theory.
 In each APIs, used the Chain of Responsibility Pattern to simplify the data verification logic.
   * Utilized MySQL and HBase to store business and pipelining data respectively.
 Constructed multi-level caches with Guava and Redis to reduce the response delay of the static data and slove cache penetration and avalanche problems.
 Built the seckilling token and limitation model, supplemented by the token bucket algorithm, to realize the traffic peak clipping.

-## High-precision Search and Recommendation System Development
-* Duration: Mar – May 2020
-* Institution: Southeast University
-* Main Tasks:
-  * Developed a search and recommendation system based on Spring Boot framework of Java.
-Used Elasticsearch and Spark as the search and machine learning computing middlewares.
-  * In the search system, customized the IK tokenizer to make the system support synonym discrimination.
+  * Used Elasticsearch to realize the function of searching the specific item.
+Customized the IK tokenizer to make the system support synonym discrimination.
 Used the recall strategy influenced by part of speech model to strengthen the understanding of the system to words.
-  * In the recommendation system, adopted ALS algorithm as the recall model and LR and GBDT algorithms as the click rate prediction model.
-Made the system support the A/B test for two sort models (LR and GBDT).